-To partner with the holy spirit to stir ip a movement in Upper New York Conference to change lives and neighborhoods with the Gospel of Jesus Christ, by planting 100 diverse, sustainable New Faith Communities.
+To partner with the holy spirit to stir up a movement in United Methodits of Upper New York to change lives and neighborhoods with the Gospel of Jesus Christ, by planting 100 diverse, sustainable New Faith Communities.

 We are, in fact, redefining what it means to be a community of faith:

 What do these attributes mean to you as you pray about a new ministry?

 Diverse people are invited and welcomed without prejudice or judgment.
 Every person is valued for the unique spiritual gifts, life experience and resources they have to share.

 Every person related to the faith community is encouraged to follow Christ by learning his ways, and generously using their time, gifts and resources to be God’s love with their neighbors in the places they live, work and play.